Last Updated: 3 September 2020

-If someone has reported antisocial Behaviour but no action has been taken, they will be able to tell us about it under the Community Trigger.
+If someone has reported antisocial behaviour but no action has been taken, they will be able to tell us about it under the Community Trigger.

-Behaviour that has caused or is likely to cause harassment, alarm or distress to any person.
+Antisocial behaviour (ASB) is behaviour that has caused or is likely to cause harassment, alarm or distress to any person.

 The reporting threshold is: